-Given how much I enjoy coleslaw – it’s a must-have accompaniment to breaded chicken fillets, deep fried chicken and chicken burgers, not to mention perfect picnic food – it’s a little surprising to me that I’d never made my own; it’s not exactly complicated to shred some raw vegetables and toss in a home-made dressing, after all.
+Given how much I enjoy coleslaw – it’s a must-have accompaniment to breaded chicken fillets, deep fried chicken and chicken burgers, not to mention perfect picnic food – it’s a little surprising to me that I rarely made my own; it’s not exactly complicated to shred some raw vegetables and toss in a home-made dressing, after all.

-But I couldn’t decide which recipe to use for the dressing.
-I found many recipes for mayonnaise sweetened with a little sugar or tarted up with horseradish or mustard.
-I found yoghurt-based recipes and recipes for buttermilk with maple syrup.
-I found recipes for dairy-free vinaigrette versions.
-I even found a recipe for a flour-based roux “mayonnaise” that looked like no mayonnaise I’ve ever heard of!
+But I always struggle to decide which recipe to use for the dressing.
+I’ve found many recipes for mayonnaise sweetened with a little sugar or tarted up with horseradish or mustard.
+I’ve found yoghurt-based recipes and recipes for buttermilk with maple syrup.
+I’ve found recipes for dairy-free vinaigrette versions.
+I’ve even found a recipe for a flour-based roux “mayonnaise” that looked like no mayonnaise I’ve ever heard of!

 But when I asked friends for tried and tested suggestions, one recommendation immediately stood out:

 My friend Jaxie told me about her partner’s condensed milk and vinegar dressing, assuring me that although it “sounds insane”, actually, “it’s bloody delicious”.
 As I love condensed milk in coffee, there’s always some in our house, so I just had to give this unusual coleslaw dressing a try.